Heterogeneous Deep Graph Infomax: Methodology

 where $W_{sem}$ is a linear transformation parameter matrix. $\vec{q}$ is the learnable shared attention vector. $\beta^{\Phi_i}$ is obtained by normalizing $\{e^{\Phi_i}\}_{i=1}^P$ with a softmax function:

 The heterogeneous graph node representation $H$ is obtained by a linear combination of $\{H^{\Phi_i}\}_{i=1}^P$, that is

 Our semantic attention layer is inspired by HAN~\cite{WJSWCYY19}, but there are still some differences in the learning direction.
-HAN utilizes classification cross-entropy as the loss function, the learning direction is guided by known labels in the training set.
-However, the attention weights learned in {\our} are guided by the binary cross-entropy loss which indicates whether the node belongs to the original graph.
+HAN utilizes classification cross-entropy as the loss function.
+Available labels in training set guide the learning direction.
+The attention weights learned in {\our} are guided by the binary cross-entropy loss, which indicates whether the node belongs to the original graph.
 Therefore, the weights learned in {\our} serve for the existence of a node.
 Because no classification label involves, the weights get no bias from the known labels.

 The representations $H$ serve as the final output local features.
 It should be mentioned that all parameters in the meta-path based local representation encoder are shared for positive and negative nodes.
-Negative nodes are generated by the negative samples generator we will introduce in section~\ref{sec:nsg}.
-The global representation encoder leverages the representations $H$ to output the graph-level summary which will be described in the following part.
+Negative nodes are generated by the negative samples generator, which we will introduce in section~\ref{sec:nsg}.
+The global representation encoder leverages the representations $H$ to output the graph-level summary, described in the following section.